galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-101/tutorial.md

 # Galaxy management

 In Galaxy your analyses live in histories such as your current one.
 Histories can be very large, and you can have as many histories as you want.
-You can control your histories (switching, copying, sharing, creating a fresh history, etc.) in the **Options** menu on the top of the history pane (gear symbol):
+You can control your histories (switching, copying, sharing, creating a fresh history, etc.) in the **Options** menu on the top of the history panel (gear symbol):

 ![History options menu](../../images/history_options_menu.png)

 If you create a new history, your current history does not disappear.
-If you would like to list all of your histories just choose `Saved Histories` from the history menu and you will see a list of all your histories in the center pane:
+If you would like to list all of your histories just choose `Saved Histories` from the history menu and you will see a list of all your histories in the central panel:

 ![`Saved Histories` list](../../images/101_23.png)

-An alternative overview of your histories can be accessed by clicking on the **View all histories** button at top of your history pane (window icon).
+An alternative overview of your histories can be accessed by clicking on the **View all histories** button at top of your history panel (window icon).

 ![Overview of histories with their datasets](../../images/101_history-overview.png)